datapumpernickel/untrader/README.md

 ## Next steps

-- [ ] Implement the different modes of transportation and different commodity codes
+- [ ] Implement the different modes of transportation and different commodity codes, as well as customCodes and partner2codes

-- [ ] Implement monthly frequency
+- [ ] Implement access to the services API

 - [ ] Include some more links to the UN Comtrade API FAQ.